July 10, 2018

 - Social media: Fraudsters use social media to ask someone to put $30 into their money transfer account, offering to provide $50 worth of food from a popular restaurant.
 They take the cash and don’t deliver the credit, resulting in negative social media posts and QSR brand damage.

-QSRs that optimize mobile app purchase process can maximize conversions and sales, reduce fraud, and minimize losses caused by fraud.
+QSRs that optimize the mobile app purchase process can maximize conversions and sales, reduce fraud, and minimize losses caused by fraud.
 By building a level of fraud prevention in their mobile apps, QSRs are empowering decision makers with data to make informed decisions, mitigating fraud before it impacts the businesses’ bottom line.